Gharv/Data-Story-Telling-in-R/chapter4.md

 ---
-title       : Basic Visulization description : Basic visulization with graphs and plots in R
+title       : Basic Visualization description : Basic visualization with graphs and plots in R
 ---
 ## Question 8 part 1
 ```yaml